cs3216/cs3216.github.io/coursework/mobile/index.md

 eagerly waiting to see the light of day.
 After a long discussion with the team about the unlimited potential of your new product, you are now more sure than ever that this is going to be the next big thing.
-You expect more users than Facebook, Twitter and Pokemon Go combined and to keep this many people waiting any longer is simply evil.
+You expect more users than Facebook, Twitter and Pokemon Go combined, and to keep this many people waiting any longer is simply evil.

-Before you jump into developing the specifications of your application, a very important question to ask yourself is, "Does my application solve any problem for the users?"
+Before you jump into developing the specifications of your application, a very important question to ask yourself is, "Does my application solve any problem for the users?".
 An application that has many superfluous features does not make it useful.
 Just because your application has a cool concept or uses the latest technology does not guarantee that the initial users who joined out of curiosity will stay on.
 On the contrary,